cristianstoichin/proposals/document_intelligence_proposal.md

 ### My Recommended AWS Architecture for This MVP

-1. **API Layer:** FastAPI on AWS Lambda (via Mangum) or ECS Fargate
+1. **API Layer:** Python-based AWS Lambda (current implementation) or FastAPI on ECS Fargate
+   - **Current Platform:** Running on Lambda with Python + Mangum adapter
-   - Recommendation: Start with Lambda for cost efficiency during MVP phase
+   - **Recommendation:** Continue with Lambda for maximum cost efficiency (pay only when processing requests)
-   - Easy migration to ECS/EC2 as you scale
+   - **Alternative:** Can convert to FastAPI on ECS Fargate if you prefer traditional server architecture
+   - **Cost Benefit:** Lambda = $0 when idle, scales automatically, no server management

 2. **Document Storage:** S3 with intelligent tiering
    - Raw uploads in `/raw/` prefix